-ultrasound guidance, healthcare workers should be appropriately trained in this technique and the principles of asepsis applied throughout the procedure including the use of sterile ultrasound gel.
-See ultrasound care guidelines for further information [136].
+[ 1

+ultrasound guidance,

+healthcare workers

+should be appropriately

+trained in this technique

+and the principles of

+asepsis applied

+throughout the

+procedure including the

+use of sterile ultrasound

+gel.
+See ultrasound

+care guidelines for

+further information

+[136].

-Consideration may be given to the use of CVC insertion bundles.
+Consideration may be

+given to the use of CVC

-Dressing and securement
+Ũ

+insertion bundles.

-Use either sterile gauze or sterile, transparent, semi-permeable dressing to cover the catheter site.
-There is insufficient evidence to suggest the use of one dressing type over the other.
-Patient preference and clinician preference are currently acceptable factors to consider when choosing a dressing type.
+Dressing and Use either sterile gauze or ste erile, transparent, semi-permeable dressing to o cover the catheter site.

+securement There is insufficient evidence to suggest the use of one dressing type over th ne other.
+Patient

+preference and clinician prefe erence are currently acceptable factors to consid der when choosing a

+dressing type.

 If a patient is diaphoretic or if the site is bleeding or oozing, use gauze dressing until this is resolved.

 Inspect dressing (device and site) at each shift.
-If there is any moisture or leaking, or the dressing becomes damp, loose, soiled or lifting then it should be replaced.
+If there is any moisture or leaking, or the dressing

+becomes damp, loose, soiled or lifting then it should be replaced.

+seesings camp, roose, coned of many them to hourd be replaced.

 Replacement of dressings:

-- · Gauze dressings should be replaced at least every 24 hours. - CVAD/PICC transparent dressings should be replaced every 7 days. - PIVCs are a short term device and change may not be required until the device is removed.
+Gauze dressings should be replaced at least every 24 hours.

+CVAD/PICC transparent dressings should be replaced every 7 days.
+PIVCs are a short term device and change may not be required until the device is removed.

-Maintenance
+levice and change may not be required until the device is removed.

-Use hand antisepsis and aseptic technique for catheter site care and for accessing the system.
+Maintenance Use hand antisepsis and aseptic technique for catheter site care and for accessing the system.

+The opto maintanence of ntrovoculor cocce device includes, seed as tion in paring for the

-The safe maintenance of an intravascular access device includes: good practice in caring for the patient's catheter hub and connection port to avoid contamination by staff hands, the use of an appropriate site dressing regime, and using flush solutions to maintain the patency of the line.
+ntravascular access device includes: good prac -

+nnection port to avoid contamination by staff ha

+appropriate site dressing regi me, and using flush solutions to maintain the pa atency of the line.

-Examine the dressing, device and site at each shift and promptly remove a catheter that is no longer required.
+Examine the dressing, dovice and site at each shift and promptly remove a c atheter that is no longer

+required. א שמע שנים אוני אוני אוני אוני אוני אוני אוני אוני ameter mat is no ionger

-Replace catheter site dressing if it becomes damp, loosened or soiled-do not reinforce a suboptimal dressing with tape.
+Replace catheter site dressing g if it becomes damp, loosened or soiled-do n ot reinforce a suboptimal

+dressing with tape.

+Using chlorhexidine-impregna ated dressings at the catheter insertion site has been shown to reduce